On the Origins of Objects by Means of Careful Selection: File System

-The object \deff{file} is an abstraction of a file and is a decorator of \ff{string}, which is the path of the file.
-The attribute \adeff{exists} is \ff{TRUE} if the file exists.
-The attribute \adeff{is-dir} is \ff{TRUE} if the file is a directory.
-The attribute \adeff{touch} makes sure the file exists.
-The attribute \adeff{rm} removes the file.
-The attribute \adeff{mv} renames or moves the file to a new place.
+The object \deff{file} is an abstraction of a file and is a decorator of \deff{path}, which is the path of the file.
+The attribute \deff{as-path} is a \deff{path} of the file.
+The attribute \adeff{is-directory} is \deff{true} if the file is a directory.
+The attribute \adeff{exists} is \deff{true} if the file exists.
+The attribute \deff{touched} makes sure the file exists.
+The attribute \deff{deleted} removes the file.
 The attribute \adeff{size} is the size of the file in bytes.
-The attribute \adeff{as-output} is an output stream for this file, while the attribute \adeff{as-input} is an input stream.
+The attribute \deff{moved} renames or moves the file to a new place.
+The attribute \deff{open} opens the file.
+The \deff{open} object accepts two attributes: file open mode which is a \deff{string} and file scope.
+The file scope attribute must be an abstract object with one void attribute which is \deff{file-stream}.
+It has the attributes \adeff{read} and \adeff{write} which allow working with the file as ``input'' and ``output''.
+The result of dataization of \ff{file.open} is the result of dataization of its second argument ``scope''.
+The file descriptor is closed automatically when the scope is dataized.

-The object \deff{directory} is an abstraction of a directory.
-The attribute \deff{mkdir} creates the directory with all its parent directories.
-The attribute \deff{rm-rf} deletes the directory recursively with all its subdirectories.
-The attribute \deff{walk} finds files in the directory using glob pattern matching.
+The object \deff{dir} is an abstraction of a directory.
+The attribute \deff{made} creates the directory with all its parent directories.
+The attribute \deff{deleted} deletes the directory recursively with all its subdirectories.
+The attribute \adeff{walk} finds files in the directory using glob pattern matching.
 The attribute \deff{tmpfile} is a temporary file in the directory.